MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 ::: moniker range="sc-dpm-2022"
 This article explains how to use Data Protection Manager (DPM) to back up virtual machines running on the 6.0, 6.5, 6.7, 7.0, and 8.0 versions of VMware vCenter and vSphere Hypervisor (ESXi).

+>[!NOTE]
-DPM 2022 UR1 and later don't support vSphere 6.0.
+>DPM 2022 UR1 and later don't support vSphere 6.0.
 Ensure to upgrade to newer vSphere versions as vSphere 6.0 has reached [end of general support](https://blogs.vmware.com/vsphere/2019/10/vsphere-6-0-reaches-end-of-general-support-eogs-in-march-2020.html). vSphere 8.0 is supported from DPM 2022 UR2.

 ::: moniker-end